top of page

 This has been the most powerful realisation from my own experience, and it’s something I see often in my work.
 In daily life, most of us only pause when something forces us to.
 An injury, illness, redundancy, or the end of a relationship interrupts the habitual flow of life and creates space to choose differently.
 That interruption is a quiet gift.
 It gives permission to pay attention, become aware, and make changes.

-Pain is often seen as something to beat, ignore, or push through and that if we endure it we are strong and weak if we don’t.
+Pain is often seen as something to beat, ignore, or push through, and that if we endure it, we are strong and weak if we don’t.
 Pain grabs our attention, sometimes sharply if my own experience is anything to go by, and points us toward what’s missing or out of balance.
 It becomes our teacher.

 From a scientific perspective, resisting pain is counterproductive.
 The fear-avoidance model shows that avoiding pain entirely can create cycles of fear and restriction, while approaching pain mindfully reduces anxiety and supports adaptive recovery.